 Wrapping Up

 Notice: The cowboy is alive and well.
 Don't be fooled by the big belt-buckle wearing, giant pick-up truck driving posers with the "Save the Cowboy" bumper-stickers.
-Though cowboy-don may be little more than the saddest of cliches in the US, rest assured that cowboys do in fact live on.
-He's just relocated, to a place that offers the one thing necessary for real cowboys: Tibet, and it's vast open spaces (the one thing).

 Now, technically he should be called a "yakboy," since it's yaks he herds from his steed, but I won't split hairs.
 And those steeds tend to be small; they tend to look more like ponies than horses.
 But that isn't the point.
 And, actually, I think oftentimes the herding is done without those horses at all-- but that's inconsequential as well.
 Oh, and I've never been to Tibet.
 But I know what I'm talking about.